Rosalyn Bertram, Ph.D

 Dr. Cannata has keen interest in workforce development for evidence-based practice in primary and behavioral health care.
 She created the highly successful graduate course, Current Trends in Family Intervention: Evidence-Based and Promising Practice Models of In-Home Treatment in Connecticut, which is taught in masters’ programs in social work, marriage and family therapy and counseling throughout Connecticut and in New York and Massachusetts.

 Elisabeth has received recognition and appointments for her advocacy in promoting the system of care for children and families in Connecticut (CT).
 She was appointed to tri-chair the legislatively mandated Children’s Behavioral Health Plan Implementation Advisory Board, selected to co-chair the State Advisory Council to Department for Children and Families Advisory Council, and in 2005, received the Connecticut Psychological Association’s Award for Contribution to the Health and Well-Being of Connecticut’s Children.
 Dr. Cannata has been an active participant in Consortium activities since 2011.

 Susan Kerns, Ph.D

-Suzanne Kerns is a licensed clinical psychologist, and the Director of Transformative Research at The Kempe Center for the Prevention and Treatment of Child Abuse & Neglect at the University of Denver Graduate School of Social Work.
+Suzanne Kerns is a licensed clinical psychologist, and the Director of Transformative Research at The Kempe Center for the Prevention and Treatment of Child Abuse & Neglect at the University of Colorado.
 Her clinical and research interests focus on enhancing the wellbeing of children and families through ensuring access to proven-effective treatment approaches, including examining the acquisition, implementation, adaptation and sustainability of evidence-based practices.
 She is a member of the International Evidence-Based Practices Consortium and the Society for Implementation Research Collaboration (SIRC), and works with Abt Associates with the Title IV-E Clearinghouse.

 With other Consortium participants, Dr. Kerns studied the extent to which evidence-based practice is taught in North American MSW curricula, and produced a series of national webinars addressing those findings.
 With Rosalyn Bertram, she served as co-editor for a 2018 special issue of The Journal of Social Work Education focused on how to integrate evidence based practice and implementation science into academic and field curricula.
 Together they recently published a book for academic and community service programs, (Bertram & Kerns, 2019), Selecting and Implementing Evidence-Based Practice: A Practical Program Guide.
 Springer Press, New York.